-The PhD program in Global Studies provides a unique interdisciplinary degree for students who desire to study global issues such as conflict, immigration, human rights, environment, sustainable development and the challenges these issues present for lasting peace, equality and prosperity.
-We are looking for outstanding applicants who desire to become experts on global issues by engaging with research designs, analytical techniques and teaching approaches beyond the confines of individual disciplines.
+The PhD program in Global Studies provides a unique interdisciplinary degree for the study of global issues such as conflict, immigration, human rights, environment, and sustainable development.
+We are looking for outstanding applicants who desire to become experts on global issues by engaging with research designs, analytical techniques, and teaching approaches beyond the confines of individual disciplines.

-The program is taught by leading scholars, many of whom helped establish this emerging interdisciplinary field and who are internationally recognized for their innovative theoretical, empirical and pedagogical contributions.
+The program is taught by leading scholars, who are internationally recognized for their innovative theoretical, empirical, and pedagogical contributions.
 Candidates will work closely with Global Studies faculty in conjunction with 23 Affiliated Faculty members from across the campus, providing access to a wide variety of disciplinary scholarship/expertise.

 Combining approaches from the social sciences and humanities, the PhD is built around three related concentrations:

-Students complete gateway courses in all three areas before focusing on a research specialization.
+Students complete gateway courses in all three areas, along with research methodology, before focusing on a research specialization.
 The degree typically involves a field studies component, mastery of a second language, and the completion of a PhD dissertation.